JetBrains-Research/pubtrends/README.md

 1. Modify file `config.properties` with information about the database(s).
    File from the project folder is used in this case.

+2. When using Postgres as DB skip this part. \
-2. Launch Neo4j database docker image.
+   Launch Neo4j database docker image.

     ```
     docker run --name pubtrends-neo4j \